Deposit your research

-- Essential information about the research aims, methods, and results.
-This includes project descriptions, method descriptions and instructions, progress reports, final reports, and reports on project conferences or seminars.
+• Basic information about aims, methods, and results.
+This may include project descriptions, method descriptions and instructions, interim and final reports, and reports on conferences or seminars that have been organised.

-- Financial and other administrative records.
-This includes grant application, research funding decisions, contracts, agreements, financial reports, and ethical reviews.
+• Financial and other administrative records.
+This may include grant applications, research funding decisions, contracts, agreements, financial reports, and ethical reviews.

-- Documents consisting of primary material collected through experiments, measurements, surveys, interviews, observations or the like, and which are unique or can only be reproduced with great effort, or which have otherwise been judged to have continuing scientific or cultural-historical value.
+• Documents consisting of primary material collected through experiments, measurements, surveys, interviews, observations or suchlike, and which are unique or can only be reproduced with great effort, or which have otherwise been deemed to have continuing scientific or cultural-historical value.

-Certain research material should be considered for deposit.
-This will be done in consultation between the principal investigator (PI) and the head of department.
+The preservation value of certain research documents is to be assessed.
+This is to be done in consultation between the principal investigator (PI) and the head of department.

-Primary data can be deleted if it is not unique, if it is deemed to have no future value for the PI’s or others’ research, or if it has no historical interest.
-One example is laboratory work that can be repeated.
-For research material, essential documents must be retained for 10 years.
-For drug trials, essential documents must be retained for 15 years.
+Primary material can be disposed of if it is not unique, if it is deemed to have no future value for the research field in question or any other research field, or if it is of no cultural-historical interest.
+One example could be laboratory work that can be repeated.
+For disposable research documents, the retention period is 10 years.
+For drug trials, the retention period for disposable research documents is 15 years.

-- Drafts, calculations, notes, correspondence, and similar of a temporary nature.
-Where they count as temporary materials or memos and not as public records.
+• Sketches, drafts, calculations, notes, correspondence, and similar of a temporary nature.
+These can often be termed as temporary materials or memoranda and are therefore not considered to be public documents.

 Contact